Automattic/jetpack/projects/plugins/jetpack/tests/e2e/README.md

 ## Pre-requisites

 * This readme assumes that `node`, `yarn` and `docker` are already installed on your machine.
-* Make sure you built Jetpack first. `yarn build` in the tests parent directory should do it.
+* Make sure you built Jetpack first. `yarn install && yarn jetpack build` in the monorepo root directory should walk you through it.
 You can also refer to the monorepo documentation in how to build Jetpack.

-### Configuration
+### Environment setup

 #### Test Configuration